AkinoriKahata/AkkyForClass/practiceMarkDown.md

 ### Xen's security feature
 **The point of Over whole architecture**
-1. Key component dom0
+1. dom0 as reference monitor
- - Only dom0 can communicate with hardware. domains are separated each other.
+- Dom0 (domain0) is initial domain which is started at boot timing of hyperxen hyper visor, and it is key component for security.
+Dom0 has privilege to manages domU (domain user).
+Basically, only dom0 can access the hardware directly.
+DomU have to communicate with dom0 to use syscall(hypercall in VM).
+Thanks to this architecture, xen may check the critical activities of domUs by dom0.
+- But sometimes, domU want to access drivers directly.
+In these cases, there are mechanism of DriverDomain, and also hardware can be passed thourh to the domU.

 2. XSM (Xen Security Module) and FLASK (Flux Advanced Security Kernel)
 - Provides **Mandatory Access control**.
 Control VMM operation.
-Security ENriched LInux (SELinux) in dom0; use network to communicate
+Security ENriched LInux (SELinux).

 3. TCB
 - For tamper proof, Xen has a much larger TCB, and more flexible

 4. Verification
 - Xode - 200k + LOC
 - Policy - SELinux style

 ### Code analysis of Each feature
 (1) The relationship dom0 and domU